LivDreyer/CSS24_ProjectB/content/data-description.md

 </div>
 <p style="text-align: center;">Figure 1: Main Data Sources.</p>

-Data from API's such as the Spotify API and the Genius Lyrics API alongside addtional data from Kaggle will act as the foundation for the analyses.
-Collecting all data used for this project bears sign of a "chain-reaction".
-The dataset "US Top 10K Artists and Their Popular Songs" from Kaggle created a foundation for fetching data from the Spotify API, that then allowed for fetching data from the Genius Lyrics API which was then used for webscraping within the legal limits of Genius Lyrics.
+We utilize data from APIs such as Spotify and Genius, supplemented by a Kaggle dataset, as the cornerstone of our analyses.
+This data collection process resembles a "chain reaction", where Kaggle's "*US Top 10K Artists and Their Popular Songs*" dataset serves as the starting point.
+From there, we access the Spotify API to enrich the dataset with artist information, subsequently utilizing the Genius API, within the legal boundaries, to augment the dataset further by webscraping.

 # Kaggle
 Kaggle serves as a data science community offering various tools and resources for researchers and scientists.
-This analysis utilizes a ["US Top 10K Artists and Their Popular Songs"](https://www.kaggle.com/datasets/spoorthiuk/us-top-10k-artists-and-their-popular-songs), a dataset created by Spoorthi Uday Karakaraddi, providing "*a comprehensive collection of the top 10 popular songs for each of the 10,000 most-listened-to artists in the United States*" from 2023.
+This analysis utilizes a ["US Top 10K Artists and Their Popular Songs"](https://www.kaggle.com/datasets/spoorthiuk/us-top-10k-artists-and-their-popular-songs), a dataset created by Spoorthi Uday Karakaraddi.
+This dataset offers a comprehensive collection of the top 10 popular songs for each of the 10,000 most-listened-to artists in the United States as of 2023, but due to the Spotify API rate limit, we are only using the top 4250 artists from the dataset.

-This project only utilize the file containing the artists and their associated attribute:
+We focus solely on the file containing artist information and their associated attributes:

 | Name          | ID                    | Genres                                            | Popularity | Followers |
 |---------------|-----------------------|---------------------------------------------------|------------|-----------|